-Estimating Seat Belt Usage Increase From Primary Law
+Estimating Seat Belt Usage Increase from Primary Law

-We based our estimate of seat belt use increase following primary law upgrade on NHTSA estimate of a 40% conversion rate.5 That is NHTSA estimates that 40% of those who are non-seat-belt users will become seat belt users following a change to primary law.
-Using this estimate we would expect Rhode Island's belt use among people hospitalized for injuries sustained in motor vehicle crashes to go from 79.0% to 87.4% (an 8.4-percentage-point increase).
+The estimate of seat belt use increase following primary law upgrade is based on NHTSA estimate of a 40% conversion rate.
+That is, NHTSA estimates that 40% of those who are non seat belt users will become seat belt users following a change to primary law.
+Using this estimate we would expect Nevada's belt use among people hospitalized for injuries sustained in a motor vehicle crashes to increase from 92.2% to 95.3% (a 3.1-percentage-point increase).

-Estimating Belt Use Effectiveness
+Estimate Belt Use Effectiveness

-Next we need to estimate how effective the seat belt will be.
-That is, once we establish how many new people will be restrained we need to determine how many of these newly restrained individuals will benefit from the seat belts.
-NHTSA has determined that the seat belt is roughly 50% effective for cars and 65% effective for light trucks.
-These percentages are in terms of reduction of serious injury (MAIS 2 to 5).
+Once we establish how many new people will be restrained, we need to determine how many of these newly restrained individuals will benefit from the seat belts.
+NHTSA has determined that the seat belt is roughly 50% effective for cars and 65% effective for light trucks.1 These percentages are in terms of reduction of serious injury (MAIS 5 to 2).
 For less severe injuries (MAIS 1) the effectiveness is 10% in both vehicle types.
-Hospital discharge data cannot tell us what vehicle type the victim was in.
+Hospital discharge data cannot tell what vehicle type the victim was in.
 Therefore, we estimate the distribution of cars to light trucks using FARS.
-According to 2006 GES, the ratio of cars to light trucks is the same for injuries as it is for fatalities.
-Consequently, we used FARS to identify the proportion of cars to light trucks for the State.
-Given the proportion of cars to light trucks (and the proportion of injuries that are MAIS 1) the weighted average effectiveness was calculated to be 45%.
+According to 2006 GES data, the ratio of cars to light trucks is the same for injuries as it is for fatalities (80% cars for both groups).
+Consequently, we used FARS to identify the proportion of cars to light trucks (and the proportion of injuries that are MAIS 1), the weighted average effectiveness was calculated to be 47%.
 The estimates of cost reduction assume that this percentage applies to those hospitalized as a result of motor vehicle crashes.